Meet the Team

 My Portuguese-language writing can be found on Fala Visual.

 I’m always writing about a lot of things, but it’s a constant delight to write about the cinematic medium, a vast and beautiful horizon constantly expanding in new and glorious directions.
 I’m eternally trying to branch out toward all of them, but a quick scan of my favorites at the moment includes Yi Yi (2000), Celine and Julie Go Boating (1974), and Martin Scorsese’s The Irishman (2019) which I sometimes think is the best film ever made.
 Along with doing freelance work, I work as an arts/culture writer for The Grape at Oberlin College where I study film and journalism.
 Other times, I usually have my headphones in and am scouting the area for local jazz shows.

-I am a high school junior who plans to study journalism or film/video production.
-I thoroughly enjoy psychological thrillers, comedies, and mockumentaries.
-My favorite movies are Silence of the Lambs (1991), The Shining (1980) and One Flew Over the Cuckoo’s Nest (1975).
-I love photography and developing film, which sounds strange because it is by far the most tedious part, but the satisfaction of a perfectly developed roll of film is unmatched.
+I am a high school senior who plans to study video production and/or writing for TV and film.
+I thoroughly enjoy thrillers, dry comedies, and mockumentaries.
+My favorite movies are This is Spinal Tap (1984), Frances Ha (2012) and Ghost World (2001).
+I love photography and developing film, which sounds strange because it is by far the most tedious part of the process, but the satisfaction of a perfectly developed roll of film is unmatched.

 I am a student at Vanderbilt University.
 I love movies, and I have ever since I can remember.
 Some of my favorite films and influences come from Charlie Kaufman, Denis Villeneuve, Richard Linklater, and Stanley Kubrick.
 I'm also very involved in music in my free time.
 I play several instruments, including piano, guitar, bass, and drums.
 For that reason, I love a good movie score.